lukeed/kleur/readme.md

 ```
 > <sup><em>As I work more with Rust, the newer syntax feels so much better & more natural!</em></sup>

-If you prefer the old syntax, you may migrate to `ansi-colors`... or suffer the deprecation notice on older `kleur` versions :sweat_smile:
+If you prefer the old syntax, you may migrate to `ansi-colors`.
+Versions below `kleur@3.0` have been deprecated.

 ## License